-() NOTE: A system event entry is logged in the iDRAC Lifecycle Controller if an expansion card riser is not supported or missing.
-It does not prevent your system from turning on.
+(i) NOTE: When an expansion card is not supported or missing, riser the iDRAC and Lifecycle Controller logs an event.
+This does not prevent your system from booting.
 However, if a F1/F2 pause occurs with an error message, see Troubleshooting expansion cards section in the Dell EMC PowerEdge Servers Troubleshooting Guide at www.dell.com/poweredgemanuals.